-"'Do what is impossible !' she called after me.
+"'Do what is impossible!' she called after me.
 I do not remember what I wanted to say, but I said, 'I will,' and stopped.

-""Do !' she cried suddenly, cheered with an expression of heavenly hope.
+"'Do!' she cried suddenly, cheered with an expression of heavenly hope.
 I nodded to her and hurried away.

 "I would not in the first instance apply to my uncle, for I knew him only too well: one must not venture to remind him of details when he was occupied with the whole.
 I sought the steward; he had ridden out.
 In the evening came guests-friends who wished to take leave.
-Playing and eating went on myself.
-We had already repeated the same thing several times, without convincing one another, when distress made her more eloquent, and the inevitable ruin, that she saw before herself, forced tears from her eyes.
-Her composed demeanor did not entirely forsake her, but she spoke with animation, with emotion, and, whilst I still continued to feign coldness and indifference, her whole soul was revealed.
-I wished to end the scene, but all of a sudden she lay at my feet, had seized my hand, kissed it, and looked up at me so innocently and amiably imploring, that for the moment I forgot myself.
-Raising her from the ground I hurriedly said to her: 'I will until deep into the night.
+Playing and eating went on until deep into the night.
 They remained the following day, and the distraction blotted out the picture of the urgent petitioner.
 The steward returned; he was more busy and overworked than ever.
 Everyone was asking for him.
 He had no time to listen to me; still, I made an attempt to get hold of him; but scarcely had I mentioned the pious tenant to him, than he waved me off with some impatience.
 'Do not, for Heaven's sake, say anything to your uncle about it, unless you want in the end to get into trouble yourself.'

-the ground I hurriedly said to her: 'I will 'The day of my departure had been fixed; the ground I hurriedly said to her: 'I will visits in the neighborhood.
+"The day of my departure had been fixed; I had to write letters, to receive guests, to pay visits in the neighborhood.
 My people had up to this time sufficed for my service, but were by no means sufficiently dexterous in lightening the business of departure.
 Everything devolved upon myself; and yet, when the steward at last gave me an hour at night to settle our financial affairs, I once more ventured to intercede for Valerina's father.

 "'Dear baron,' said this active personage, 'how can such a thing recur to you?
 I have to-day had a difficult business with your uncle; for what you require to get away from here amounts to much more than we thought.
 This is indeed quite natural, but yet awkward.
 In particular, the old gentleman has no pleasure, if a thing seems to be done, while a good deal still lags behind; yet it often happens, and the rest of us have to pay penalty for it.
 As regards the rigor with which outstanding debts have to be exacted, he has made a law for himself: he makes up his mind about it, and it would be difficult to induce him to give in.
 Don't do it, I beg you!
-It would be altogether in vain.
+It would be altogether in vain.'